keyan/simpleDB/README.md

 A persistent key-value store implementation from the paper ["A simple and efficient implementation of a small database"][paper].

-Data is stored in a Go `map` and a write-ahead-log is used to ensure atomic updates.
-Restarts/crashes will use any available logs and checkpoints stored in `database/data` to reload state during startup.
+Data is stored in a builtin `map` and a write-ahead-log is used to ensure atomic updates.
+Restarts/crashes will use any available logs and checkpoints stored in `./data` to reload state during startup.
 The structure of this directory closely matches the implementation guidelines in the end of Section 3 of the paper.

 The client/server communicatation uses [`gob`][gob] over HTTP.